 Time Trap was originally to be in the “found footage” genre – everyone having a mounted GoPro of some sort is a testament to that – but I’m glad they decided to go the traditional route as it gave this group of young actors a bit more room to play around.
 I also have to point out that having 90% of the movie taking place inside a cave – with only the odd special effects shot – has to make this one of the more frugally budgeted time travel movies ever made.

-We’ve had great stories dealing with the concept of time travel – Predestination being an especially fun mind-bending ride – but here with Time Trap, there is nobody worrying about the Grandfather Paradox; instead, they are on a bullet train to the future with only the hope of getting out alive.
+We’ve had great stories dealing with the concept of time travel – Predestination being an especially fun mind-bending ride – but here with Time Trap, nobody is worrying about the Grandfather Paradox, instead, they are on a bullet train to the future with only the hope of getting out alive.
 This is a wonderful low budget sci-fi adventure film that completely slipped under my radar, and if it somehow got by you as well, I highly recommend you track this baby down.

 Time Trap (2017)